ReactFinland/site/content/schedule.md

 * Reactive State Machines - Learn how to refactor an old application to use state machines with David Khourshid.
 * ReasonML – See the reason in ReasonML with Nik Graf and Patrick Stapfer.
 * Style guides in React – Learn to develop style guides for your React application with Andrey Okonetchnikov and Artem Sapegin.
+* Testing React – Learn how to test React with Sara Vieira.
 * Universal React – Learn how to develop React in Universal way with Sia Karamalegos.
 * [Webpack – The Good Parts](https://presentations.survivejs.com/webpack-the-good-parts/) – Learn more about webpack from one of its core developers, Juho Vepsäläinen.